Just part of one load of the records being transferred to the WFA's storage facility. Three HGVs were eventually required to complete the transfer.

 (Some information has been redacted from this card to comply with the 100 year rule under which the WFA obtained these cards.)

 The WFA's Pension Record Cards are a massive and valuable archive that require many years of study in order to extract all possible information.
 Anyone wishing to make a study of the archive as part of a degree level dissertation or thesis is invited to contact the author.

-Read further about Great War Pension Records : Greater Understanding
+Read further about Great War Pension Records : deeper Understanding

-Learn about the release of the first sets of Naval and Mercantile Pension Records by Ancestry on 3 October 2018
+Learn about the Release of Naval and Mercantile Marine Pension Records by Ancestry on 3 October 2018